agylpradipta/terraform-linode-instance-vpc/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-This updated README separates the installation instructions for Terraform and Linode CLI into clear sections, making it easier to follow.
-If you need any more changes, feel free to let me know!
+This README now includes the explanation for adding `id_rsa.pub` for SSH authentication.
+If you need any further changes, please let me know!